Year Joined MKLM: 2000, 2015

 Focus: Education, Pastoral Care

-Project Goal(s): Help and serve children to develop critical thinking skills and self-esteem
+Project Goal(s): Help and serve young adults and children to develop life skills, critical thinking skills and self-esteem.

-Tawny served overseas with Maryknoll Lay Missioners in Myanmar, Thailand and Vietnam.
-In Thailand, Tawny managed handicraft development projects.
-In Vietnam, she did counseling and job training in a juvenile delinquent program.
+Tawny served for 10 years with Maryknoll Lay Missioners in Thailand, Myanmar and Vietnam.
+In Thailand, she worked with orphan children with HIV/AIDS and managed development projects, and together with Hiep, ran a mobile library in the mountains of northern Thailand.
+In Vietnam she gave counseling and job training at “Transition House”, a juvenile delinquent program.
 In Myanmar and Vietnam, Tawny coordinated computer training programs and taught English to religious men and women.

 In her spare time, Tawny enjoys audio books, learning about new cultures, and watching documentary movies about the universe, animals and human behaviors.

 Tawny states, “My faith has been strengthened by being in mission with Maryknoll Lay Missioners.
 One of our missions is to create a more just and compassionate world.
 I believe every child deserves a good education.
 When they grow up, they need to be independent to take care of themselves and their family.

 After a five-year hiatus to care for Hiep’s father, Tawny and Hiep rejoined MKLM and have been serving as Maryknoll lay missioners in Bolivia since 2015.